r10u3/lego_rc_ir_multitool/README.md

   - IR can be sent as the keycode of a keymap, or using a scancode, or using raw IR.
   - [<code>ir-ctl</code> - Man Page](https://www.mankier.com/1/ir-ctl)
 * PiIR
-   - PiIR is a client program for pigpio, the excellent hardware-timed GPIO library.
+   - PiIR is a client program for pigpio, a hardware-timed GPIO library.
 Some code are taken from its sample program irrp.py.
    - It records and plays IR remote control code.
    - It decodes and encodes NEC, Sony, RC5, RC6, AEHA, Mitsubishi, Sharp and Nokia formats.
    - It dumps decoded and prettified data to help you analyze your air conditioner's remote.
    - It provides both command-line and programmatic control.
    - [PiIR 0.2.5](https://pypi.org/project/PiIR/) by Takeshi Sone
+* pigpio
+   - "pigpio is a library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).  pigpio works on all versions of the Pi." [^1]
+   - Among other things, it allows waveforms to generate GPIO level changes (time accurate to a few &mu;s)
+   - I developed a custom object to handle the codes.
+   - With almost direct access to the GPIO, this is the fastest of all tools; especially for direct codes (rather than INC/DEC).

 ## Setup
 > **Notes:**